-Mild to Moderate Outpatient Therapy: Individuals who do not meet eligibility for traditional mental health services but still require formal intervention and treatment are referred to the Outpatient therapy program funded by the Medicaid Health Plans (MHP) for 20 visits of less of brief, solution focused therapy.
-These services are available at WMCMH in the counseling services program or other providers in each of the 3 counties.
-Service Entry clinicians provide choice of providers to individuals based on the type of Medicaid Health Plan.

-Substance Use Disorder Services: Individuals who do not meet eligibility for traditional mental health services bur rather have an identified substance use disorder and require formal intervention and treatment are referred to the SUD Outpatient program funded by Medicaid, Healthy Michigan, state allocated block grant funds, and commercial insurance.
-Services offered in this program include: assessment, individual therapy, group therapy, peer recovery coaching, care management and referral to other needed services that include medication assisted treatment, withdrawal management, residential treatment (short and long term), and placement at recovery residences.
+- services.
+These services are available at WMCMH.
+Other community resources are available for the brief solution focused therapy only in each of the 3 counties.
+Service Entry Clinicians provide choice of providers to individuals based on consumer preference and the type of Medicaid Health Plan. - e.
+Substance Use Disorder Services: Individuals who do not meet eligibility for traditional mental health services but have an identified substance use disorder and require formal intervention and treatment are referred to the SUD Outpatient program funded by Medicaid, Healthy Michigan, state allocated block grant funds, and commercial insurance.
+Services offered in this program include: assessment, individual therapy, group therapy, peer recovery coaching, care management, psychiatric services, assessment/screening primary care services, ambulatory detoxification, and referral to other needed services that include medication assisted treatment, withdrawal management, residential treatment (short and long term), and placement at recovery residences.
 These services are available at WMCMH in the Counseling Services Program or other providers in each of the 3 counties.
-Service Entry clinician provide choice of providers to individuals based on the type of Medicaid Health Plan.
+The Service Entry Clinician provides choice of providers to individuals based on the type of Medicaid Health Plan. - f.
 Private Insurance Track (PIT): For individuals who meet criteria for traditional mental health services who have commercial insurance or Medicare, but no Medicaid and choose to get treatment from WMCMH.
-Services are limited to those covered by the insurance of the individual.
-Individuals in PIT do not have access to all Medicaid services.
-Services are provided by Master Level clinicians who are credentialed based on insurance coverage.
+Services are limited to those covered by the insurance of the individual, however the CCBHC allows access to all medically necessary traditional mental health services.
+Medicare covered services are provided by Master Level clinicians who are credentialed based on insurance coverage. - g.
 Refer Out: The individual may be eligible for traditional mental health services and chooses to receive services from a different provider or after the initial assessment, it is determined the individual is not eligible for traditional mental health services.
-The service entry clinician makes a warm hand-off by assisting the individual in making contact with the referred provider and scheduling an appointment.
-The service entry clinician will follow up with the individual in 7-14 business days, documenting contact.
+The Service Entry Clinician makes a warm hand-off by assisting the individual in making contact with the referred provider and scheduling an appointment.
+Assistance in keeping the appointment with the outside provider will be offered.
+The Service Entry Clinician will follow up with the individual in 7-14 business days, documenting contact.
 When the individual is referred out, is not eligible for traditional mental health services and is a Medicaid recipient, a second opinion must be offered.

 Chapter: Section: Subject:

 2 2 1

 CHAPTER:

-Board Services and Program Administration
+Board Services and Program A dministratio on

 SECTION:

-Assessment, Care Planning an nd Documer ntation
+Assessment, Care Planning an d Documer ntation

 SUBJECT:

 Care Planning, Documentation and Coord ination

-Administrative Approval: Date of Governing Board Action:
+Administrative Approval: Date of Gov erning Board Act ion:

-Page

-2/20/96 9 of 21
+2/20/96 Page 10 of 23